YZUHub/tmall-project/README.md

 You can do your experiments using `Jupyter Notebooks`.
 In that case, please save your notebooks inside the `notebooks` directory.

+## Guidelines about data

+**Please store the train and test datasets inside the `data` directory, commit them, and push to GitHub**.
+If you face any issues, please contact [Md Abdur Rakib](mailto:MH24108@stu.yzu.edu.cn) or text me via WeChat.

 ## How to install new dependencies

 Please use the following command to install a new package: